The most recent version of these essays can be found at http://linuxmafia.com/~rick/faq/.

-Around August 12, 2011, Linux kernel server hera.kernel.org and several related machines were root-compromised via (probably) stolen user credentials, which access was then escalated to root-user access in some fashion still being studied at this writing shortly after the compromise was discovered (Aug.
-28, 2011, 16 days after break-in).
-The kernel source tree was not, and could not be, compromised, because it's stored entirely in sha1-cryptographically-vetted 'git' trees.
-In theory, someone in control of those machines could have replaced downloadable kernel tarballs (compressed archives) with trojaned versions (this is being checked), but there would have been limited point as then they would not match the sha1 signatures of git checkouts, hence would soon get caught.
-Also, the downloadable tarballs aren't used for development; hence the development code would be unaffected.
+On or before August 12, 2011, Linux kernel server hera.kernel.org and several related machines (odin1, demeter2, zeus1 and zeus2) were root-compromised via stolen user ssh credentials, which access was then escalated to root-user access through still-undisclosed means, and intruders then installed the Phalanx rootkit to hide themselves.
+The compromise was discovered on Aug.
+29, 2011, 17 or more days after break-in, and revealed to the public on Aug.
+31, 2011.
+The main kernel source tree was not, and could not be, compromised, because it's stored entirely in sha1-cryptographically-vetted "git" trees.
+Those in control of those machines could — and may — have replaced downloadable kernel tarballs (compressed source code archives) with trojaned versions.
+It should be noted that contents of tampered tarballs would not match the sha1 signatures of git checkouts, hence probably would have been caught in time.
+Also, the downloadable tarballs aren't used for development (git checkout is); hence the development code would be unaffected.

 2) Well then, you say, one might engineer a virus to start out as a user-owned process, but then crack the local security model from the inside.
 This approach, too, might work — if it could be done unobtrusively.
 At any given time, some of any Linux (or other Unix) system's dozens of root-owned system binaries will undoubtedly be vulnerable to attack, but viruses and similar code must be small, simple, and unobtrusive.
 The two goals are incompatible.